 Buying protective sports eyewear is not something you should take lightly.
 Learning the difference between regular prescription eyewear, sunglasses, or even industrial safety eyewear compared to sports safety eyewear is essential.
 The proper protection for sports use is necessary and appropriate eyewear can come in various shapes and sizes depending on the sport and need.

 Sometimes eyewear made for racquet sports can transition over to basketball or soccer.
-Others are made to fit in helmets and are for hockey, football, or baseball.
+Others they make to fit in helmets and are for hockey, football, or baseball.
 There are many different types, but they all have distinct designs to fit the needs of the athletes.
 Other than their structure, the lens is also a critical aspect of choosing the proper protective eyewear.
 Sports eyewear use polycarbonate, an impact-resistant material, for the lenses.
 It works well to protect athletes’ eyes from flying or fast-moving objects.
 Polycarbonate also has ultraviolet protection built-in, which is beneficial for outdoor sports.
 And, when designers create their polycarbonate lenses, they should include a scratch-resistant coating on both the front and back to protect them and add durability.

 While polycarbonate is the material of choice for sports lenses, the frame of your eyewear plays an important role as well.
 Depending on the sport, they require different types of frames, so there needs to be options.
 But, most are constructed of polycarbonate or highly impact-resistant plastic.
-Most come with rubber padding to cushion the frame where it sits on the bridge of your nose or contacts your head.
+Most come with rubber padding to cushion the frame where it sits on the bridge of your nose.
 Some styles fit the athletes’ faces and wrap around them slightly, making them work well for biking or sailing.
 It keeps wind and dust out of the athlete’s face.
 Your frame should also accommodate your prescription and non-prescription lenses.

 If you are looking for lenses to fit your sporting needs and prevent injury, speak to one of our representatives at SafeVision.
 Together we can find the perfect fit and frame for your needs.